RWTH-HPC/effort-log/README.md

 ## Change log:

+-   0.9.1 (March 2018):
+    -   Added feature: Added auto-completion to most of the questionnaire forms
+    -   Bug fix: 	   Consistent scheduler IDs for the diary entries
+-   0.9.0 (February 2018):
+    -   Added feature: Major reorganization of the questionnaires towards a single-page layout
 -   0.8.3 (May 2017):
     -   Bug fix: 	   Deployment reverted to Qt5.6 due to packaging issues with QT5.8
 -   0.8.2 (May 2017):
     -   Added feature: Support for changes to file directories for existing projects
     -   Bug fix:       Skip read of log file on newly created projects
     -   Bug fix:       Support for blanks in directory names
 -   0.8.1 (January 2017):
     -   Added feature: Added a viewer of the current log file during the questionnaire
 -   0.8 (September 2016):